20tsange1/NBA-Grammar/README.md

 ## Introduction

 The language in question, designed for this assignment, is the NBA Calculator, a domain specific language catering towards NBA analysts seeking to calculate the probabilistic success of a certain move or set of plays.
 Concerning this coursework, it is assumed that a magical back-end exists to carry out certain functionality along with carrying out calculations.
-In this case, the language serves to create a model with with analysts can input player's attributes, declare plays, and evaluate such plays.
+In this case, the language serves to create a model with which analysts can input player's attributes, declare plays, and evaluate such plays.
 Furthermore, the langauge is designed with flexibility in mind, allowing calculations for actions (such as shooting, passing, and more) to be overridden, providing comprehensive evaluation functionality, whereby the analyst can provide their own formulas and success rates.

-## Example Runthrough
+By creating a new language, there was much greater flexibility on construction, however, each individual component had to be deliberated upon and designed for seamless incorporation.

+## Motivation and Implementation

-In order to more closely examine the purpose of the language, a complete example will be provided along with an expected output.
-This will serve to highlight the usability of the language and its readability, both of which were in focus when designing the language.
+In order to more closely examine the purpose and motivation of the language, a complete example will be provided along with an expected output.
+Given that the language is to be used by analysts, usability and readability were in focus when designing the language.
+A focus was placed on using keywords and structures that provide an illusion of plain english, such that it can be easily understood without prior training on the language.
+Furthermore, an interpreted-style language is a key inspiration, with the aim of allowing analysts to use building blocks which are processed from top to bottom, and are evaluated as is before moving to the next block.

+The building blocks in question are:

+**PERSON**
+: For defining a player's characteristics and attributes.
+Requires assignment of a player name.

+**TEAM**
+: For defining a team of players (and/or opposition players) for easy future reference.

+**PLAY**
+: For defining a set play, a chain of actions and moves within basketball.

+**CALCULATION**
+: For expressing a calculation of an action or play, overriding the default success probability calculation.

+**EVAL**
+: For evaluating a set of plays or actions, providing analysts with a statistical probability of success.

+Each building block begins with a capitalised identifier, allowing it to be easily identified as one such building block along with the use of curly-brackets ({}) to denote and enclose the contents of the block.
+These building blocks are expected to be pieced together, building up a simulation of a basketball court and the set of actions that take place during a game.
+Analysts can add players as they see fit, define teams wherever necessary, define plays which are relevant, and then evaluate these plays for its success rate.
+The simplicity of using building blocks (especially with a purposely low number of them), allows the language to be easily managed, as it is instantly clear what each block pertains to.

 ### Player Declaration
 ```